Traditional Belgian Food in Brussels: 17 Must-Eats!

 best belgium food in brussels, french fries covered with a spicy orange sauce

-This highly popular eatery is more unique than most other popular Belgian restaurants in Brussels, because it’s a kiosk!
+This highly popular eatery is more unique than most other popular Belgian restaurants in Brussels because it’s a kiosk!

 Maison Antoine was founded by Antoine Desmet in 1948, and has gone from strength to strength as it’s been handed down from generation to generation in the Desmet family.

-Located in Place Jourdan in the Etterbeek district of Brussels, tourists and locals alike flock to this shack for a handful of deliciously fried potato perfection.
+Located in Place Jourdan in the Etterbeek district of Brussels, tourists and locals flock to this shack for a handful of deliciously fried potato perfection.

 Like a lot of typical food in Brussels, your portion of fries comes with a wide range of options for customization.